Why Cancer Care is Important To Us

 , e.g. Monoclonal antibodies, such as Herceptin, if licensed with the EMEA.
 They must be approved by the National Institute of Health and Clinical Excellence (NICE) and be used for the purpose for which they are currently licensed and widely available within the NHS.
 If used in combination with other drugs, hormonal and biological therapies will only be considered if these combinations are widely recognised for use within the NHS.

-● Follow-up consultations and monitoring for a period of 5 years
+● Follow-up consultations and monitoring

 once treatment to achieve cure or to reach remission has ceased.